getpelican/pelican/README.rst

 Pelican is a static site generator, written in Python_.

-* Write content in reStructuredText_ or Markdown_ using your editor of choice.
+* Write content in reStructuredText_ or Markdown_ using your editor of choice
-* Includes a simple command line tool to (re)generate site files.
+* Includes a simple command line tool to (re)generate site files
-* Easy to interface with version control systems and web hooks.
+* Easy to interface with version control systems and web hooks
-* Completely static output is simple to host anywhere.
+* Completely static output is simple to host anywhere

 Features